creevey/creevey/README.md

   - `skip: { stories: ['simple', 'special'] }`
   - `skip: { stories: /.*large$/ }`
 - Multiple skip options: `skip: [{ /* ... */ }]`

+NOTE: If you try to skip stories by story name, the storybook name format will be used (For more info see [storybook-export-vs-name-handling](https://storybook.js.org/docs/formats/component-story-format/#storybook-export-vs-name-handling))

 ## FAQ